About IBM QRadar

 3. Copy “Authentication Token”

-1. Next, login to SIRP, then go to Apps from the left navigation bar
+1. Next, log in to SIRP, then go to Apps from the left navigation bar

 2. Locate the app named QRadar